fabianegli/JPred-big-batch-submission/README.markdown

 `perl multibatch_jpredapi.pl -h`

-If you have that set, you can run the following command `perl multibatch_jpredapi.pl -e [insert your email adress here without the brackets] -f example_accnums.txt -d ./path/to/download_folder -j ./path/to/jpredapi -i ./path/to/fasta_files/ -r jnet:html:tar.gz`
+If you have that set, you can run the following command `perl multibatch_jpredapi.pl -e [insert your email address here without the brackets] -f example_accnums.txt -d ./path/to/download_folder -j ./path/to/jpredapi -i ./path/to/fasta_files/ -r jnet:html:tar.gz`

 # TODO